-I recently had an experience with a car dealer survey that made me shudder.
+I recently had an experience with a car dealer customer experience survey that made me shudder.
 I’ve been a loyal customer at one of my local dealers for years, for both new car purchases and service.
-During my last purchasing experience, I had run into a problem which I pointed out to the dealer and they quickly rectified the situation.
+During my last purchasing experience, I had run into a problem which I pointed out to the dealer, and they quickly rectified the situation.
 I was pleased with their openness and responsiveness to my concern.

 When I got the franchise-based survey, I answered their questions honestly.
 I also took the time to explain my comments about the original problem and how pleased I was with their responsiveness.
 In our world of customer experience and service recovery, I would have read my feedback as positive.
 The way the questions were phrased, I ended up not giving 5 stars across the entire survey but did rate them 5 stars on recommending and returning.
 This apparently was a big issue for the dealer.
 Apparently no one at the corporate headquarters is interested in anything less than 5 stars.
 I actually got the impression my dealer would be penalized because I gave a couple of 4 stars.